 The text below was written in conjunction with the façade and marquee installation at Regina Rex.
-The text was printed as an offset print, available at the gallery.
+The text was typeset as it appears here and was printed as an offset-lithograph, available at the gallery.

 In July of 1948 The Aluminum Development Association, London, UK, published The First Factory-Made Aluminum Bungalow.
 The publication was a small and remarkably banal booklet, which detailed the transformation of aluminum from a complex wartime industrial material into a simplified form of prefabricated domesticity.
 The booklet functioned as both a proposal and a justification for the implementation of a program of inexpensive, mass-produced, and easily assembled aluminum homes configured from the remnants of the wartime aluminum industry.
 Among the publication’s more notable points is the description of the program as an overarching success.

 The narrative portrays a complete, yet unconvincing, lack of criticism for the then new aluminum bungalow program: “A fair summing up seems to be that householders like the aluminum bungalow, and the particular features they approved were greater in number and in weight than those they disapproved.”
 1 This sense of success is heightened further in the opening lines: “This story begins in the aircraft factories of wartime and tells how aluminum and its alloys, which for more than six years were solely materials of war, came to be given a new and peaceful role in domestic building.”
 2